What is Love according to the Yoga philosophy?

 2. Shringara is a romantic love, an attraction for beauty.
 The intimacy which develops inside one couple and that, from a larger point of view, can symbolise another more subtle form of love called Bhakti.

 3. Maitri is the affection for friends, like Philia in Greek.

 4. Karuna is more subtle than that, it is compassion toward everyone, unconditional benevolence, like Agape.

-5. Bhakti goes even further, it is love for Life, for the Whole, for the Universe, for God if you have a religious vocabulary.
+5. Bhakti goes even further, it is love for Life, for the Whole, for the Universe, for God, if you like to use a religious term.
 Here the romance that conventionally is experienced inside one couple becomes instead a romance with the Whole.
-An intimate dialogue, a subtle relationship with Life Itself.
+An intimate poetic dialogue, a subtle relationship with Life Itself.

 6. and the result of Bhakti is Atma-Prema.
-Love for the Self.
-We find the Whole in the Self, the human dualism ends.
-We finally experience the Onenesses, Samadhi.
-A spiritual orgasm, if you like to use a coloured expression…
+Love for the Self (for the witnessing essence of our existence).
+At this stage we find the Whole in the Self, the human dualism ends.
+We finally experience the Onenesses, Samadhi, Yoga.
+A “spiritual orgasm”, if you like to use a romantic expression!

-An experience that goes beyond words because there are no more words there.
+An experience that goes beyond words because there are no more words to use.
 No time, to space.
 Just That.

 So, when we talk about love, when we sing songs about that, when we say love is the answer, what type of love are we talking about?